chingu-voyages/V54-tier3-team-37/frontend/README.md

 - The Prompt Generation page (`/dashboard/generate`) uses React Hook Form with Zod validation for structured input based on the Pentagram format.
 - Speech-to-Text input (Proof-of-Concept) is integrated using the Web Speech API via the `SpeechInputButton` component, allowing users to dictate into form fields directly within the browser.
 - The Prompt History page (`/dashboard/history`) fetches the user's saved prompts from the backend and displays them in an expandable list.
 Each prompt includes details, rating, copy, edit, and delete options.
-- State updates for prompt history (fetching, deleting, rating) are handled via Redux Toolkit async thunks that interact with the backend API.
+- State updates for prompt history (fetching, deleting, rating) are handled via Redux Toolkit async thunks that interact with the backend API using the native `fetch` API.
 - Visual feedback for asynchronous operations (loading, errors) and user actions (copying, saving rating) is provided using Sonner toasts.
+- Styling is handled using Tailwind CSS, often applied via reusable components from `shadcn/ui`.

 ---